revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 <details><summary><b> Explanation</b></summary>

-we create the instance of the class at the time of declaring the static data member, so instance of the class is created at the time of classloading.
+we create the instance of the class at the time of declaring the static data member.So,instance of the class is created at the time of classloading.

 </details>
 </details>

 ---

-8:what are the advantages and usages  of Abstract Factory Pattern?
+8.what are the advantages and usages of Abstract Factory Pattern?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)